simeonhebrew/Bioinformatics-Internship/Galaxy Training Report.md

    Using the skills obtained after the training, I was able to carry out different analyses using datasets that are provided by the Galaxy Training Network.
    You can find below the link to my histories if you would like to follow through my analysis pipeline.

-   - *Annotating a prokaryotic genome* - [Link](https://usegalaxy.eu/u/hebrewsimeon/h/annotating-prokaryotic-genome)
+   - *Annotating a prokaryotic genome* - [Genome Annotation](https://usegalaxy.eu/u/hebrewsimeon/h/annotating-prokaryotic-genome)
-   - *M.tuberculosis variant analysis* - [Link](https://usegalaxy.eu/u/hebrewsimeon/h/mtuberculosis-variant-analysis)
+   - *M.tuberculosis variant analysis* - [Variant Analysis](https://usegalaxy.eu/u/hebrewsimeon/h/mtuberculosis-variant-analysis)
-   - *ProteoRE tool for biomarker discovery* - [Link](http://www.proteore.org/u/hebrewsimeon/h/protein-annotation)
+   - *ProteoRE tool for biomarker discovery* - [Protein Annotation](http://www.proteore.org/u/hebrewsimeon/h/protein-annotation)